Parvathakkar2003/PRODUCT_INVENTORY/README.md

 uvicorn main:app --reload
 ```

-Backend will run at:
+Backend will be available at:
 ```
 http://127.0.0.1:8000
 ```

-API Docs:
+API Documentation:
 ```
 http://127.0.0.1:8000/docs
 ```